CORRECTED-L'Oreal sees 2013 market growth similar to 2012

-PARIS L'Oreal (OREP.PA) expects growth to improve in the fourth quarter against the previous three months and sees no reason to believe the growth of the global cosmetics market next year should be very different from 2012, its head said on Tuesday.
+PARIS Nov 6 L'Oreal expects growth to improve in the fourth quarter against the previous three months and sees no reason to believe the growth of the global cosmetics market next year should be very different from 2012, its head said on Tuesday.

 "Today, we have no reason to believe that the growth of the market next year will be very different compared to this year," L'Oreal Chief Executive Jean-Paul Agon told analysts in a conference call.